CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-03.md

 9. Go to **My Learning** → check completed or in-progress courses.

 ## Task 2: Assign and track learning content

+In this task, you will assign learning resources to users or groups and track assigned and completed courses within Viva Learning.

 1. As a manager, assign a course to your team.